An Image of the Sovereign or King Archetype

 - He thinks he doesn’t need counsel (though in fact he needs it more than anything).
 It’s “my way or the highway.”

 - The tyrant King is a Special Boy, a narcissistic child who’s never grown up.
 He screams, one way or another, “Do it my way, I’m right!”
 Yet below this you can find a scared little boy who was never taught how to be in the world, who was never guided or mentored by his parents.
 Maybe he was abused.

 Typical qualities of the deflated shadow King archetype

 - He is an abdicating King, full of doubt, with no sense of responsibility, and no solid self.
 He is unsure of himself and fundamentally weak at his core.

 - He lives by the motto “It will all work out.”
 The subtext is, “And I need do nothing about it.”
 The abdicating King wants respect and honor.
 But because he feels so unworthy of it, he may try to get it by offering concessions or handing out what he sees as acts of love, or by people pleasing and avoiding conflict at all costs.

 - He won’t have much of a vision, and he certainly won’t take responsibility for the failure of the Kingdom that comes from his lack of leadership.
 He will, however, seek to blame everyone but himself.
 And he is inevitably blind to his own errors and failures.
 To admit these failures would be to recognize his true nature, and that he will never do.

-I know my Shadow King is sabotaging me when I intimidate or belittle, verbally, emotionally, or intellectually.
-I know I am in shadow when I blame or make out it’s your fault, not mine!
-I may shame you, too, or threaten you with the final “authority” of the weak King – “Off with your head!”
-And most of all I know I am in shadow King when I feel no presence, potency or power, just as though I have abdicated from my position in life.
+You may shame others, too, or threaten them with the final “authority” of the weak King – “Off with your head!”
+And most of all you know you are in your shadow King when you feel no presence, potency or power, just as though you have abdicated from your throne or position in life.